deeplearning-distillation/AFID/README.md

 > CUDA_VISIBLE_DEVICES=0 python train_AFID_wrn.py --lr 0.2 --depth 16 --widen_factor 2

-You can run the following code to train models on ImageNet 2012:
+You can run the following code to train models on ImageNet 2012 and modify parameters with the file named "config.json"(ONLY imagenet):

-> train_AFID_imagenet_distribute.py
+> python train_AFID_imagenet_distribute.py